BKC101/GeographyApp/README.md

 # geography-app
-This MERN stack implementation creates a small web application that lets users register, login, view a home page, and logout.
+This MERN stack implementation creates a small web application that lets users study and practice geography, as well as give them an account that they can register, login, and logout.

 Configuration
 -------------